robokoding/robokoding.github.io/_pages/kits/sumointerface/index.md

 The sleep control block is used to add sleep into the program.
 It is usually used in combination with the move (red) blocks to program a sequence of movements.
 The sleep command makes the robot wait until it moves on to the next direction / instruction.

 ![opponent](/assets/img/sumorobot/sumointerface/opponent.png)
-The opponent logic block is used for the frontal ditance sensor to detect other "opponent" robots or objects in front of the SumoRobot.
+The opponent logic block is used for the frontal distance sensor to detect other "opponent" robots or objects in front of the SumoRobot.
 Use it together with the if_do (green) block.
 Notice also the blue LED on the robot reacting to your hand in front of it.

 ![line](/assets/img/sumorobot/sumointerface/line.png)
 The line logic block is used for the 2 line sensors below the robot, left and right.
 Use it together with the if_do (green) block.
 Notice also the yellow LEDs on the robot reacting when you lift or place the robot on the ground.